top of page

 “Ayur/Ayus ” means Life/ Lifespan and “Veda” means Knowledge/wisdom/science.

-To describe this concept more in detail, it can be described as following:
+To describe this concept in more detail, it can be described as follows:

 2. What is Sanskrit?

-Uttering any Sanskrit word or phrases, the so called ‘Mantras’ merely unlock inner actions and connections in the body.
-There are 84 meridian points inside of the mouth (64 in the hard palate and the rest in the soft palate).
-Each strike of the tongue in the palate, while also sending vibrations of sound e.g. the vocals ( A-E-I-O-U) will activate certain points in the mouth and will result into deeper and more subtle actions.
+Uttering any Sanskrit word or phrase, the so-called ‘Mantras’, merely unlocks inner actions and connections in the body.
+There are 84 meridian points inside the mouth (64 in the hard palate and the rest in the soft palate).
+Each strike of the tongue on the palate, while also sending vibrations of sound, e.g., the vocals (A-E-I-O-U), will activate certain points in the mouth and will result in deeper and more subtle actions.
 Imagine which sounds can be made without using the tongue.

 You will find it is only A-U-M sounds (like in the OM-Mantra).

-The mouth meridian points are actually subtle channels that are connected to glands and chakras in the body.
+The mouth meridian points are subtle channels that are connected to glands and chakras in the body.
 Our 7 main Chakras are all functioning on different frequencies or vibrations.
-Each vibration communicates differently – resulting in different effects or “speaking” to activate specific Glands in the brain.
+Each vibration communicates differently, resulting in different effects, or is “speaking” to activate specific glands in the brain.

-Each Chakra is also connected to specific glands in the body allowing for excreting endocrine fluids and flow through channels.
-Even if we do not understand the ‘word’ meaning of Sanskrit - when we utter the syllables of Sanskrit or chant mantras- there are powerful activations being set off.
+Each Chakra is also connected to specific glands in the body, allowing for the excretion of endocrine fluids and flow through channels.
+Even if we do not understand the ‘word’ meaning of Sanskrit, when we utter the syllables of Sanskrit or chant mantras, there are powerful activations being set off.

 3. What is the Goal of Ayurveda ?